calvinchengyx/dphil_thesis/project_memo/ctsurv_p1_memo.md

 ----------

+# 20241023
+- finished
+    - construction of claim level clustering
+    - construction of topic/narrative level clustering
+    - don't have time to inspect yet, but let's call it end here. next will proceed to analysis and paper writing

 # 20241021
 - finished
     - decided to use bertopic to sub-cluster the result of each keyword match claim clusters - we have 29 clusters need to be further trimed.